sindresorhus/get-port/readme.md

 Type: `string`

 The host on which port resolution should be performed.
 Can be either an IPv4 or IPv6 address.

+By default, `get-port` checks availability on all local addresses defined in [OS network interfaces](https://nodejs.org/api/os.html#os_os_networkinterfaces).
+If this option is set, it will only check the specified host.

 ### getPort.makeRange(from, to)